quantonium/Q-Engine/README.md

 Tldr: add into the header your own JS code such as userCode.js in the examples.
 In userCode, import Q from /engine/engine.js.
 Define some functions of your own, such as mouse or keyboard events, or a tick function- build a game or what not!
 Finally, call Q.engineInit(...) filling in the necessary parameters based on your HTML and your user code, and the engine will begin running!

+Please note that the engine is currently undergoing major refactoring and may be broken in its current state.
+If you want to try to use the engine as it was before refactoring, check out where the project originated: https://andyherbert.net/engine and its mirrored github pages source https://github.com/andyman1222/andyman1222.github.io/tree/release/engine

 ## Current features:

 *   Dynamic mesh updating- modify the location of any number of points in any mesh in real time